 ssh -p[port_number] [user]@[remote_host]

-The -p option allows you to specify a custom port number to use to establish an SSH connection.
-Specify it if you have changed the connection port in your SSH configuration file.
+The -p option allows specifying a custom port number to use to establish an SSH connection.
+Specify it if you have changed the connection port in the SSH configuration file.

 3. Copy files between local and remote machines:

-Use the scp command to seamlessly copy files from your local machine to the remote one and vice versa.
+Use the scp command to seamlessly copy files between local and remote machines.
 The syntax is:

 scp [file] [user]@[remote_host]:/path/to/destination